Recipe by Karena

-"Once you've had one - you'll want another.
+"Once you've had one, you'll want another.
 The recipe is a little different from most burrito recipes, but I've had many, many requests for it.
-Serve these with sour cream, chopped green onions and salsa.
-For vegan burritos, omit the cheese and sour cream.
-These may be made ahead of time, individually frozen, then heated.
-For an interesting variation, try deep frying these tasty burritos." — Karena
+Serve these with sour cream, chopped green onions, and salsa."

 Watch video tips and tricks